Adversarial Meta-Learning: Related Work

-Another popular approach to meta-learning is to develop a meta-learner to optimize key parameters (e.g., initialization) of the learning model.
-Specifically, Finn~\kETAL~\cite{Finn2017} presented a model-agnostic meta-learner, MAML, to optimize the initialization of a learning model with the objective of maximizing its performance on a new task after updating its parameters with a small number of samples.
-Several other methods~\cite{Andrychowicz2016,Ravi2017,Santoro2016,Mishra2018} utilize an additional neural network, such as LSTM, to serve as the meta-learner.
-A seminal work~\cite{Andrychowicz2016} showed how the design of an optimization algorithm (such as a training algorithm) can be cast as a learning problem.
-They developed a meta-learner based on LSTMs, which has been shown to outperform generic and hand-designed competitors, and also generalize well to new tasks with similar structures.
-Ravi~\kETAL~\cite{Ravi2017} proposed another LSTM-based meta-learner to learn a proper parameter update and a general initialization for the learning model, allowing for quick convergence of training for a new task.
-Compared to LSTM, a memory-augmented neural network (such Neural Turing Machine (NTM)~\cite{Graves2014}) is equipped with a large external memory and thus has a much higher capacity, which has also been leveraged for meta-learning~\cite{Santoro2016}.
-A very recent work~\cite{Mishra2018} presented a class of simple and generic meta-learners that use a novel combination of temporal convolutions and soft attention.
+Another popular approach to meta-learning is to develop a meta-learner to optimize key hyper-parameters (e.g., initialization) of the learning model.
+Specifically, Finn~\kETAL~\cite{finn2017model} presented a model-agnostic meta-learner, MAML, to optimize the initialization of a learning model with the objective of maximizing its performance on a new task after updating its parameters with a small number of samples.
+Several other methods~\cite{andrychowicz2016learning,Ravi2017,santoro2016meta,Mishra2018} utilize an additional neural network, such as LSTM, to serve as the meta-learner.
+A seminal work~\cite{andrychowicz2016learning} developed a meta-learner based on LSTMs and showed how the design of an optimization algorithm can be cast as a learning problem.
+Ravi~\kETAL~\cite{Ravi2017} proposed another LSTM-based meta-learner to learn a proper parameter update and a general initialization for the learning model.
+Compared to LSTM, a neural network~\cite{santoro2016meta} is equipped with a large external memory (such as Neural Turing Machine (NTM)~\cite{graves2014neural}), which has also been leveraged for meta-learning.
+A recent work~\cite{Mishra2018} presented a class of simple and generic meta-learners that use a novel combination of temporal convolutions and soft attention.

-Meta-learning has also been addressed from other perspectives.
-Jamal~\kETAL~\cite{jamal2018task} proposed a novel paradigm based on entropy that can meta-learn an unbiased initial model to improve the generalizability of the meta-learner, which can be effectively applied to new tasks with no bias.
-A recent work~\cite{vuorio2018meta} presented a meta-training scheme for mitigating catastrophic forgetting by training another neural network to predict parameter update steps with respect to importance of parameters to previous tasks.
-A meta-learning problem has been considered from the perspective of universality in~\cite{finn2017meta}.
-The authors aimed to address whether a deep representation combined with the standard gradient decent can sufficiently approximate any learning algorithm, and gave a positive answer.
-They further found that the gradient-based meta-learning is superior to other recurrent model based methods in terms of universality.